 - The Chair of the Preliminary Examination Committee, with input of the rest of the committee, will provide you feedback in writing (with copy to your advisor and the Academic Administrator) specifying what the problem areas were, offering avenues for future improvement. - You and your advisor will devise a remediation strategy in writing.
 The strategy will vary, and may consist of additional readings, exercises, written pieces, or a new class, among other things.
 Your advisor will send an email to the Academic Administrator with the remediation strategy you agreed to. - You will need some time to implement the remediation strategy.
-Therefore, you will sit for the Preliminary Exam again the following year. - At that time, you may write a modification of your original submission or submit a completely different exam (e.g., on a different topic, or a different angle of the same topic). - Because we want to increase the number of faculty providing oversight on the student progress, the members of the Preliminary Examination Committee will be different from the members on your first attempt.
+In most cases, you will sit for the Preliminary Exam again at the beginning of the next semester. - At that time, you may write a modification of your original submission or submit a completely different exam (e.g., on a different topic, or a different angle of the same topic). - Because we want to increase the number of faculty providing oversight on the student progress, the members of the Preliminary Examination Committee will be different from the members on your first attempt.